killthebuddh4/gadfly-go/README.md

  - [ ] _WIP_ Happy-path coverage for all keywords and operators
  - [ ] Edge-case coverage for all keywords and operators
- - [ ] Happy-path coverage for at least one robust gadfly program.
+ - [ ] Happy-path coverage for at least one robust Gadfly program.
  - [ ] _Down the road_ Fuzzing for all keywords and operators

  Right now we have happy path tests for: